 What is Considered a Good Domain Authority Score?

 So, now that you know how it’s calculated and where to calculate it, what does it all mean?
-According to Rock Content, a score between 40-50 is average, 50-60 is good, and anything above 60 is excellent!
+According to Rock Content, a score between 40-50 is average, 50-60 is good, and higher scores above 60 are excellent!

 Context is important, though, when it comes to domain authority.
 If you’re a small business or blogger with less power and capital, a score above 30 is considered good.
 You hit the 40’s and you’re now amongst some of the most competitive blogs online.
 Rank Content is really referring to larger publications, think Goop, The Every Girl, or even longstanding publications like the The New York Times.
 These are large companies with tons of investments and resources.

 For a blogger just starting out, hitting a domain authority of 20-30 early on is incredible.
 And reaching 40 is a really great goal!
 I am sure you have already jumped off this post for a moment to search your website’s DA, and maybe you didn’t score as high as you thought.
 Have no fear!
-We have some tips to help you improve your ranking.
+We have some tips to help you improve your ranking and further build domain authority.

 How Do I Boost My Domain Authority?